Childbirth Injury Led A New Mom To Start A Parenting Podcast 'To Feel Less Alone'

 On how an episiotomy that didn't heal and had to be redone led to lingering problems and anger

 [When the pain was at its worst] it felt like this was my new forever.
 It was hard to imagine ever being able to take care of this little new human that I had in my care. ...
 I was angry at everybody. ...
 At first, I was really mostly aiming it at myself.
-I felt really strongly that I had failed at childbirth and it was all my fault, that, like, if I had just done the breathing right, if I had just, you know, accepted one last massage from my midwife, if I had just done a hands and knees [position before delivery to facilitate labor] one more time, like maybe I could have gotten her to turn [the baby, Sasha, was turned the wrong way in utero].
+I felt really strongly that I had failed at childbirth and it was all my fault.
+That, like, if I had just done the breathing right, if I had just, you know, accepted one last massage from my midwife, if I had just done a hands and knees [position before delivery to facilitate labor] one more time, like maybe I could have gotten her to turn.
+[The baby, Sasha, was turned the wrong way in utero.]
 Maybe I could have relaxed enough to make my labor progress.
 It turned to my baby too, because I was like, "Well why didn't she turn?
 Why didn't she do what she was supposed to do?"
 Which also feels kind of irrational.

 And then [the anger] turned to [the medical staff] at the hospital.
 There was just so much anger to go around.